pilgrimtabby/pilgrim-autosplitter/03-customize-splits.md

 # Special Split Types

 You can tell Pilgrim Autosplitter to do special actions when matching a split.

 Specify a special split type by inserting its corresponding letter between curly braces: `{value}`.

 {: .note }
 Special split types can be used together, but the dummy type `{d}` will always override the pause type `{p}`.
+In addition, reset type splits `{r}` can't be used with any type except below type splits `{b}`.

 ## Pause type